 I wasn’t used to this sort of banking when I arrived, but it is much easier and quicker overall and the payments are made instantly.
 No joke, in the UK it can take up to a week for what I’ve paid for to show up on my statement, leading you to go into the minuses by accident and getting charged for doing so.
 There’s not much of that here!

-Speaking of, you can make payment requests easily through the Tikkie app.
-It utilizes the iDEAL system, but it is specifically developed to handle these kinds of small payments between friends.
+Again, this system utilizes iDEAL, but it is specifically developed to handle payments between friends (and in some cases, even business owners).
 So if you want your money back for that frikandelbroodje you bought your friend last week, Tikkie is also a great option.

-There’s also a joke that the system makes it easier for your Dutch friend to send you a ‘payment request’ for that 50 cent can of cola that you owed them for.
-This means that with a swipe of a button you can send them what you owe straight to their account.
+There’s also a joke that the system makes it easier for your Dutch friend to send you a payment request for that 50 cent can of cola that you owed them.
 Trust me, it’s going to happen at least once when you arrive here.

 List of banks in the Netherlands

-There are many banks here in the Netherlands, but most people still go to the three main banks.
-Here is a list of all of them so you can check them out for yourselves and see which one is best suited to you.
+There are many banks here in the Netherlands, but most people go to the three main players.
+Here is a list of all of them so you can check them out for yourself and see which one is best suited to you.

 Popular banks in the Netherlands:

 - Anadolubank Nederland N.V.